Why choose Reading Hospital’s Medicine program over the program at my Medical School?

 There’s so much happening that you can’t help but maintain an active lifestyle.
 Enjoy our museums or catch a show at the Center for the Performing Arts.
 If you wish, you can listen to some live cool Jazz while enjoying local cuisine.
-There is something for everyone whether you are a minor league baseball, basketball, football or hockey enthusiast or like to explore nature.
+There is something for everyone, whether you are a minor league baseball, basketball, football, or hockey enthusiast - or like to explore nature.

 Do you consider international medical graduates for your internal medicine training program?

-Reading Hospital’s Internal Medicine training program seeks the highest qualified candidates, regardless of origin of medical training.
+Reading Hospital’s Internal Medicine training program seeks the highest-qualified candidates, regardless of origin of medical training.
 Competitive candidates will have demonstrated outstanding performance during their medical school training, based upon transcripts and letters of recommendation.

 Some clinical experience in the United States, or comparable medical system is highly preferred.
 At least one letter of recommendation, reflecting this experience, would also support the candidate’s application.
-Extra postgraduate learning experiences, including public health school training, is viewed positively, as is demonstration of significant skills in clinical or basic science research.
+Extra postgraduate learning experiences, including public health school training, are viewed positively, as is demonstration of significant skills in clinical or basic science research.
 Summary information describing the nature of the research experience should be transmitted in the personal statement and resume.

 - A letter of support from the research supervisor, describing the applicant’s potential in clinical or basic science research is desirable.

-- The Program seeks candidates with a strong interest in being part of a collaborative, humanistic academic environment.
+- The program seeks candidates with a strong interest in being part of a collaborative, humanistic academic environment.